confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 Validates that all components on Cluster2 are pointing to the MDS on Cluster1.

 Validates OIDC authenticate api for SSO in Control Center

+Validates that FIPS is in use on both clusters.

 ***